maxim-tkachenko/uwp-visual-assets/README.md

 ![Taskbar icon comparison](/ScreenShots/TaskbarIcons.png)

 The icon on the left has been shrunk to 16x16, leaving a border around it.
 The colour of the border is defined by the tile background colour discussed above.
-The icon on the right is full-size (24x24), with no border. **N.B.** The icon with the border is always scaled down, even if a 16x16 image is supplied.
+The icon on the right is full-size (24x24), with no border. **N.B.** The 16x16 icon with the border is used instead of image 24x24.

 ## Notifications